djlacavera21/nyano.org/linux-desktop/README.md

 configured RPC node.
 A valid wallet seed and sufficient balance are required;
 any errors from the node are shown next to the form.

+Incoming funds can be claimed with the new **Receive Pending** button on the wallet page.
+It scans for up to 20 pending blocks and automatically creates the required receive transactions before updating your balance and history.

 The settings page also lets you configure the RPC endpoint used for network requests.
 By default the application targets `https://rpc.nyano.org` but you can update the URL to point to any compatible node.